 I'm surprised this didn't come sooner, but better late than never, right?
 The full Galaxy Nexus (presumably GSM) system dump, together with boot and recovery images were leaked earlier today by none other than Paul O'Brien, the founder of MoDaCo, a talented developer, and creator of many custom ROMs.
 If you remember, previously only the apps as well as certain bits and pieces of Ice Cream Sandwich were made available for download.

 You're probably aware of one of the slightly more irksome facets of the G2 that is stymying attempts at custom ROMs, namely the locked down /system partition, where the OS is kept.
 Heretofore it has been impossible to tinker with this internal memory in a permanent fashion.
 All alterations were reverted on the next boot, leading to solutions like Paul O'Brien's VISIONary soft-root.

 Well, Mr. O'Brien isn't the kind of fellow you can restrain with NAND lockdowns, and with a flourish today he unveiled his latest hack.
-His program, G2 Google Goggles Remover, is a proof of concept which he says will permanently delete the Google Goggles application from your G2.

 With the G2 already getting a non-persistent "soft-root" solution, it was only a matter of time before someone combined it into a nice, user-friendly package.
 Stepping up to the plate (or rather, the crease) is Paul O'Brien, the founder of UK smartphone website MoDaCo, well known for a myriad of clever hacks.